AnarAgaev/Webpack-template-for-layout/README.md

 ## Project Structure:

-* `src/index.js` - main app file where you include/import all required libs and init app.
+* `src/index.js` - main app file where you include/import all required libs and init app
-* `src/js` - put the custom app scripts here.
+* `src/js` - put the custom app scripts here
-* `src/scss` - put the custom app SASS styles here. main.scss is main file the rest SASS files are import to it.
+* `src/scss` - put the custom app SASS styles here. main.scss is main file the rest SASS files are import to it
-* `src/pug` - put the custom app PUG here.
+* `src/pug` - put the custom app PUG here
-* `src/pug/mixins` - in this folder you can put the mixins used throughout the project.
+* `src/pug/mixins` - in this folder you can put the mixins used throughout the project
-* `src/pug/templates` - in this folder you can put the custom templates for your the project.
+* `src/pug/templates` - in this folder you can put the custom templates for your application
 * `src/pug/pages` - put the custom app PUG files in folders at this directory. **Each page has its own folder.
-The main file of the page in the folder should be called index.pug.** Include the page components in the main PUG file.
+The main file of the page in the folder should be called index.pug.** Include the page components in the main PUG file
 * `src/img` - put images here.
-Don't forget to use correct path: `img/some.jpg`.
+Don't forget to use correct path: `img/some.jpg`
-* `src/font` - put the custom fonts for your project in this folder.
+* `src/font` - put the custom fonts for your project in this folder
-* `static/` - folder with additional static resources to be copied to the root of the output folder.
+* `static/` - folder with additional static resources to be copied to the root of the output folder

 <div align="center">
   <h2>Settings:</h2>
 </div>

 ## Import Another libs:
 1. Install libs
 2. Import libs in `src/index.js`